-The majority of the studied Small Planet countries defined goals, targets and indicators relating to access to education at all levels, but only a few countries considered the importance of matching skills with the changing societal demands and introduced goals related to education for sustainable development.
-Knowing the importance of education in tackling unemployment and achieving sustainable development in practice, the lack of comprehensive approaches - which would be illustrated by the availability of the full sequence of goals, targets and indicators in high-level strategies and plans to these topics - is quite striking, even more so because of the recent Decade of Education on sustainable development.
-Even the country approaches to sub-goal 3.1 cannot be considered comprehensive; in spite of well-understood and studied gender differences in access and attainment of education, the Small Planet countries do not extensively mention this issue.

-Since the above observations are valid in most studied cases, no clear distinction could be made between how developed and developing countries on the small planet deal with this goal and what the gaps are in their approaches.
+The majority of the Small Planet countries defined goals, targets and indicators relating to access to education at all levels, but only a few countries considered the importance of matching skills with the changing societal demands and introduced goals related to education for sustainable development.
+Knowing the importance of education in tackling unemployment and achieving sustainable development in practice, the lack of comprehensive approaches-which would be illustrated by the full sequence of these goals, targets and indicators in high-level strategies and plans-is quite striking, and even more so because of the recent Decade of Education on sustainable development.
+Even the country approaches to sub-goal 3.1 cannot be considered comprehensive; in spite of well-understood and studied gender differences in access and attainment of education, the Small Planet countries do not extensively address this issue.
+As a result, no clear distinction could be made between how developed and developing countries on the Small Planet deal with this goal and what the gaps are in their approaches.

-While the small planet countries use a variety of indicators for sub-goal area 4.1, very few were identified for sub-goal area 4.2 and 4.3.
-Examples for 4.2 include the proportion of young people between the ages of 16 and 25 who are unemployed and without training (France); the lifelong learning of adults (Poland); and the educational attainment, by highest qualification (Australia).
-For 4.3, the sustainable development knowledge barometer (France) and the performance of education for sustainable development programme (Korea) could be mentioned.

-Priority theme 4: Quality of growth and employment
+While the Small Planet countries use a variety of indicators for sub-goal areas very few were identified for sub-goals 3.2 and 3.3.
+Examples for 3.2 include the proportion of young people between the ages of 16 and 25 who are unemployed and without training (France), the lifelong learning of adults (Poland) and educational attainment, by highest qualification (Australia).
+For 3.3, the sustainable development knowledge barometer (France) and the performance of education for sustainable development programming (Korea) could be mentioned.
+3.4 Priority Theme 4: Quality of Growth and Employment

 Growth and employment are intertwined: economic growth creates employment and employment fuels economic growth.
-Both are preconditions to reducing poverty but it is their quality that will actually matter to vulnerable segments of society.
+Both are preconditions to reducing poverty, but it is their quality that will actually matter to vulnerable segments of society.
 Only an inclusive growth that generates decent and gainful employment can liberate the poor from income poverty and vulnerability at the same time.
-Inclusive growth is one that is rapid and sustainable over the long term; is broad-based across all sectors; inclusive of a large part of the labour force; and facilitates people's contributions to and the generation of benefits from it.
-It is based on the inclusive concept that encompasses equity, equality of opportunity, and protection in market and employment transitions (Ianchovichina and Lundstrom, 2009).
-The UNSTT reinforced this view saying, "Sustainable development involves stable, equitable and inclusive economic growth, based on sustainable patterns of production and consumption" (2012: page 29.
-It further said that inclusiveness "implies universality and focuses not only on those defined as poor, but also on vulnerable populations in precarious livelihoods" (p.
+Inclusive growth is rapid and sustainable over the long term; is broad-based across all sectors; includes a large part of the labour force; and facilitates people's contributions to and the generation of benefits from it.
+It is based on the inclusive concept that encompasses equity, equality of opportunity, and protection in market and employment transitions (lanchovichina & Lundstrom, 2009).
+UNSTT (2012) reinforced this view, stating, "Sustainable development involves stable, equitable and inclusive economic growth, based on sustainable patterns of production and consumption" (p.
 29).
+Furthermore, inclusiveness "implies universality and focuses not only on those defined as poor, but also on vulnerable populations in precarious livelihoods" (p.
+29).

-The message of the foregoing discussion is that inclusive growth and gainful employment must form a twin goal, and that this goal is closely linked with the goal on poverty reduction.
-Goal 4 is consistent with Goal 8 of the HLP (create jobs, sustainable livelihoods and equitable growth), which calls for better jobs, particularly for the youth; strengthening of productive capacity; and increasing the number of new and value-adding enterprises.
+Inclusive growth and gainful employment must form twin goals that are closely linked with the goal on poverty reduction.
+Goal 4 is consistent with Goal 8 of the HLP (create jobs, sustainable livelihoods and equitable growth), which calls for better jobs, particularly for youth, strengthening productive capacity and increasing the number of new and value-adding enterprises.
+In order to be sustainable, employment gains must also be primarily in economic sectors that meet environmental sustainability criteria: new jobs in economic sectors that undermine the environment can lock countries in development paths that will ultimately turn out to be unsustainable.